With Easter just around the corner, my kids are excited to start making some adorable Easter bunny crafts.

 Supplies for this Easter Bunny Craft for Kids

 You will need the following items to make this Easter bunny craft:

-– Construction Paper (We used white and pink for one bunny.
+– Different colors of Construction Paper (We used white and pink for one bunny.
 On the other one, we used brown and pink.
 We also used black paper for the mouth).

 – Elmer’s Glue

 – Other Optional items: pom poms, pipe cleaners, random craft supplies for decorating the bunnies!